hhd-dev/hwinfo/devices/legion_go/readme.md

 #### Set the Fan Curve
 This command breaks the pattern set above, and has an invalid WMI description.
-As you can see, it expects arrays of uint16, not uint32, that are null terminated, but the signature of the method does not show that
+As you can see, it expects arrays of uint16, not uint32, that are null terminated, but the signature of the method does not reflect that.

 The main argument (arg 2) structure is as follows:
 ```bash